joko-dev/AdventOfCode2023/README.md

 # 🎄 AdventOfCode2023 🎄
 https://adventofcode.com/

-Repo contains all of the used code for solving the tasks, can include some quick hacks and lack of code cleanliness because of lazyness
+Repo contains all of the used code for solving the tasks, can include some quick hacks and lack of code cleanliness because of lazyness.
+In case of standard algorithms there is some basic info provided in the progression-overview.

 All projects: .NET 8